telsasoft/statsd-erlang/README.md

 ## Development

-To compile the source, run `erl -make` from the root directory.
-You can also use [rebar](https://github.com/basho/rebar/).
+To compile the source, use [rebar](https://github.com/basho/rebar/).

 ## Author

-Original author: Dominik Liebler <liebler.dominik@googlemail.com>
+Original author: Dominik Liebler <liebler.dominik@gmail.com>

 ## License

 (The MIT License)

-Copyright (c) 2012 Dominik Liebler
+Copyright (c) 2013 Dominik Liebler

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the